Belt Sander vs Orbital Sander: Which is Better for Your Needs?

 Speed

-When you look at the belt sander labels, you’ll notice that its speed is measured by feet per minute.
+When I’m shopping for a belt sander, one of the key factors I look at is the speed, typically measured in feet per minute.
 If you’re keen on fast-paced work in your woodworking shop, getting belt sanders with higher speed specifications is the solution.

 belt